-LUCAS COUNTY, Ohio — The Toledo-Lucas County Health Department will begin offering the Moderna and Johnson and Johnson booster shots on Weds., Oct.
-27, after the CDC Advisory Committee on Immunization Practices approved their use earlier this week.
+LUCAS COUNTY, Ohio — The Toledo-Lucas County Health Department will begin offering booster shots at all of its walk-in vaccine clinics this week.

 In addition, the health department says those getting booster doses will be able to choose which vaccine type they would like, after the CDC approved the mixing and matching of booster doses.